Hughes89/react-webpack-seed/README.md

 ## Running Development
 * **Web Development Server**

+ * In the root of the cloned repo
-`npm run dev-web`
+ * `npm run dev-web`

-*This will run the webpack development server with live reload.
-If you don't need any API routes from a server, you can simply just work with this.*
+>This will run the webpack development server with live reload.
+If you don't need an API server, you can simply just work with this.

 * **API Development Server**

   * Open a second terminal tab *(Mac: CMD + T)*
   * Navigate back to the root the cloned repo
-  * run `npm run dev-server`
+  * `npm run dev-server`

-*This will run the api server with nodemon on port 1337 (Allowing the server to auto refresh on save).*
+>This will run the api server with nodemon on port 1337 (Allowing the server to auto refresh on save).

 ### If you want to run the build process
 `npm run build`